-- 1. Thoroughly clean the affected area using a strong, non-abrasive detergent and hot water, then clean with Ultra-Kleen® Solvent Cleaner to remove any oil based contaminants. - Lightly buff imperfection with a clean, soft cloth or buff pad.
-Do not use any kind of polishing compound on monocoat finished body assemblies.
-Scratches that do not penetrate the clear coat in non-monocoat finished bodies can be buffed out using most commercially available automotive polishing compounds and polishes. - 3.
-Wax the entire body to restore luster and weather protection.
+- 1. Thoroughly clean the affected area using a strong, non-abrasive detergent and hot water, then clean with Ultra-Kleen® Solvent Cleaner to remove any oil-based contaminants. - 2.
+Lightly buff imperfection with a clean, soft cloth or buff pad.
+Do not use any kind of polishing compound on monocoat finished body assemblies. - 3.
+Wax the entire body part to restore luster and weather protection.